Programs

 The Center for Civil and Human Rights oversees Gonzaga’s participation in the statewide WSBA Moderate Means program.
 Through the program, law students work to provide access to justice to people of “moderate means”: those who make too much to qualify for legal aid but not enough to retain an attorney at market rates.

-Gonzaga University School of Law's Center for Civil and Human Rights is hosting a monthly Name and Gender ID Clinic to assist non-binary and transgender individuals with updating their identification, including state IDs, passports, birth certificates, and Social Security information.
+Gonzaga University School of Law's Center for Civil and Human Rights hosts a monthly Name and Gender ID Clinic to assist non-binary and transgender individuals with updating their identification, including state IDs, passports, birth certificates, and Social Security information.
 When needed, a notary will also be present to assist with document notarization.

 Gonzaga University School of Law, as part of its mission to educate the whole person to serve the public good, is dedicated to supporting student participation in pro bono and public service opportunities.
 The Center for Civil and Human Rights oversees programs which support the student in pro bono and public service work, as well as provides opportunities to students.